• Messages

 Streaming refusals

 Starting with Claude 4 models, streaming responses from Claude's API return stop_reason: "refusal" when streaming classifiers intervene to handle potential policy violations.
-This new safety feature helps maintain content compliance during real-time streaming.
+This safety feature helps maintain content compliance during real-time streaming.

 API response format